dejanfajfar/wdc/README.md

 The **id** of the task already recorded

-> The task ID can be retrived with the list command
+> The task ID can be retrieved with the list command

 ### Options